snabb/downtimed/README.md

 A startup script for GNU/Linux distributions using upstart(8) to bring up system daemons, such as the Ubuntu distribution, is included in upstart-startup.conf.
 It should be installed as /etc/init/downtimed.conf.

-These startup scripts are not installed by default.

-This program is not really useful unless there is a proper startup script in place.
-Refer to your operating system or distribution manual on how to create and manage daemon startup scripts.

 ## Usage documentation